kushlku/kushlku.github.io/_includes/hobbies.md

 ## 📚 Reading & Intellectual Exploration
-- Passionate about reading books on history of science, psychology and philosophy.
+- Enjoy reading books on history of science, psychology and philosophy.
 - Some of my favorite books are:
   - *Think Again* by Adam Grant.
   - *Sapiens* by Yuval Noah Harari.